tvieweg/tvieweg.github.io/_posts/2015-07-10-hello-world-or-how-i-joined-the-darkside.markdown

 title: Better Late than Never.
 layout: post
 ---
+By almost any standard, especially software, I am late to the game.

 I have to confess.
 I was scared of code.
 When I first started looking into a career in the technical world, code looked interesting, and exciting.
 Then I took my first Java course.
 The instructor required us to write code using only text editors.
 I got frustrated, confused, and annoyed.
 I finished my class and vowed to stay away from code.

 For ten years, I kept to that promise.
 I worked in the satellite communications and electronics manufacturing world, working mostly in hardware.
 Software?
 That magical creature that made the lights work on my satellite terminals?
 I knew the big picture, but nothing more.
 Even as I worked as a systems engineer, I worked with code in little neat packages I could move around block diagrams.
 I spent a total of maybe 8 hours on a command line in 8 years of work as a technical lead.